Multan: Durrani and Maratha invasions

-In 1752 Ahmad Shah Durrani captured Multan, the city which was also his birthplace, and the city's walls were rebuilt in 1756 by Nawab Ali Mohammad Khan Khakwani, who also built the Ali Muhammad Khan Mosque in 1757.
-In 1758, the Marathas under Raghunathrao briefly seized Multan, appointing Adina Beg Khan as the Nawab of Punjab who left it in the hands of Salih Muhammad Khan, though the city was recaptured by Durrani in 1760.
-After repeated invasions following the collapse of the Mughal Empire, Multan was reduced from being one of the world's most important early-modern commercial centres, to a regional trading city.
+The last Mughal governor of Multan was Diwan Kaura Mal, a Punjabi Khatri from Shorkot, after whose death in the battle against Ahmad Shah Durrani the latter captured Multan in 1752, the city which was also his birthplace.
+The city's walls were rebuilt in 1756 by Ali Mohammad Khakwani, who also built the Ali Muhammad Khan Mosque in 1757.
+In 1758, Adina Arain established himself as the Nawab of Punjab with the assistance of the Marathas under Raghunathrao and also briefly seized Multan, leaving the city in the hands of Salih Muhammad Khan, though the city was recaptured by Abdali in 1760.
+After repeated invasions following the collapse of the Mughal Empire, Multan was reduced from being one of the most important early-modern commercial centres to a regional trading city.

-Sikh empire
+Sikh Empire

-In 1772, Ahmed Shah Durrani's son Timur Shah lost Multan to Sikh forces.
+In 1772, Ahmed Shah Durrani's son Timur Shah lost Multan to the Sikh misl, with Diwan Singh Chachowalia being appointed as governor.
 However, Multan's association with Sikhism predates this, as the founder of the Sikh religion, Guru Nanak, is said to have visited the city during one of his journeys.

-The city had reverted to Afghan rule under the suzerainty of Nawab Muzaffar Khan in 1778.
+The city was recaptured by Durranis under the suzerainty of Muzaffar Khan Sadozai in 1780.
 In 1817, Ranjit Singh sent a body of troops to Multan under the command of Diwan Bhiwani Das to receive from Nawab Muzaffar Khan the tribute he owed to the Sikh Darbar.
-In 1818, the armies of Kharak Singh and Misr Diwan Chand lay around Multan without making much initial headway, until Ranjit Singh dispatched the massive Zamzama cannon, which quickly led to the disintegration of the Multan's defences.
+In 1818, the armies of Kharak Singh and Misr Diwan Chand lay siege around Multan without making much initial headway, until Ranjit Singh dispatched the massive Zamzama cannon, which quickly led to the disintegration of the Multan's defences.
 Misr Diwan Chand led Sikh armies to a decisive victory over Muzaffar Khan.
-Muzzafar Khan and seven of his sons were killed before the Multan fort finally fell on 2 March 1818 in the Battle of Multan.
+Muzaffar Khan and seven of his sons were killed before the Multan Fort finally fell on 2 March 1818.

 The conquest of Multan established Ranjit Singh's superiority over the Afghans and ended their influence in this part of the Punjab.
-Diwan Sawan Mal Chopra was appointed to govern the city, remaining in his post for the following 25 years.
+Diwan Sawan Mal Chopra, a Punjabi Khatri from Gujranwala, was appointed to govern the city, remaining in this post for the next quarter a century.
 Following the Sikh conquest, Multan declined in importance as a trading post, however the population of Multan rose from approximately 40,000 in 1827 to 60,000 by 1831.
 Sawan Mal adopted a policy of low taxation which generated immense land revenues for the state treasury.
 Following the death of Ranjit Singh, he ceased paying tribute to a successor and instead maintained alliances of convenience with selected Sikh aristocrats.
 He was assassinated in 1844, and succeeded by his son Diwan Mulraj Chopra, who unlike his father was seen as a despotic ruler by the local inhabitants.